 Exam 3 (Thursday, November 1, 1:00 – 2:55)

 - Covers: Gastrointestinal System, Pancreas, Liver, and Gallbladder, Respiratory System, Urinary System, Female Reproductive System, and Male Reproductive System

 - Review session: Tuesday, October 23, 2:05 – 2:55

 Your scores for all three exams will be added to give you a single numerical score for the course, and grades will be determined as follows:

 A = scores greater than or equal to 90%

 C = scores between 70% and 80%

 One more thing

-Please feel free to ask questions at any time!
+Please feel free to ask questions, offer suggestions, or just talk about stuff at any time!
 You can catch me before or after class, stop up at my office (16-206 Moos) or email me (firstname.lastname@example.org).